probml/pgm-jax/README.md

 # ggm-jax
-Gaussian Graphical Models in JAX.
+Probabilistic Graphical Models in JAX.
+We focus on inference in Gaussian models.